OFFIS-DAI/mango/docs/source/tutorial.rst

     AgentAddress(protocol_addr=('127.0.0.1', 5555), aid='agent1')

 For now, our agents and containers are purely passive entities.
 First, we need to activate the container to start the tcp server and its internal asynchronous behavior.
-In mango this can be done with :meth:`mango.activate` and the `async with` syntax.
+In mango, this can be done with :meth:`mango.activate` and the `async with` syntax.
 Second, we need to send a message from one agent to the other.
-Messages are passed by the container via the :meth:`mango.Agent.send_message` function always at least expects some content and a target agent address.
-To send a message directly to an agent, we also need to provide its agent id which is set by the container when the agent is created.
-The address of the container and the aid is wrapped in the :class:`mango.AgentAddress` class and can be retrieved with :meth:`mango.Agent.addr`.
+Messages are passed by the container via the :meth:`mango.Agent.send_message` function.
+This function always at least expects some content and a target agent address.
+Note, that The address of the container and the aid is wrapped as the agent address in the :class:`mango.AgentAddress` class and can be retrieved with :meth:`mango.Agent.addr`.

 .. testcode::